 Garnishment can only make your financial situation worse as you struggle to make do with lost wages.
 In addition, it is an embarrassing situation — your employer is faced with annoying paperwork and now knows you are having financial problems.
 If you continue to have additional garnishments, it can even cause you to lose your job and get into a deeper financial hole.

 Fortunately, there are things you can do if you are faced with wage garnishment, but you should always start by seeking legal advice.
 The skilled and seasoned Cincinnati, Ohio, bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand that financial problems can happen to even the most well-intentioned people.
 We provide free initial consultations for people throughout the Cincinnati area who have gotten into financial difficulty.
-Contact us by email or call 877-654-5297 (Cincinnati).
+Contact us using our online form or call 877-654-5297 (Cincinnati).

 Before garnishment can occur, creditors must sue you in court and win a judgment against you that allows garnishment of your wages for past-due amounts, plus interest and late fees.
 If the judgment is granted, the court will send a demand letter to you requesting payment.
 If you don’t pay or take steps to stop it, the creditor can not only garnish your wages, but take money from your bank accounts and put liens on your property.

 Since you will have to receive advance notice that garnishment is about to take place, you have time to do something about it.
 According to Ohio law, the demand notice must provide you with information about ways to avoid wage garnishment and the date by which you must respond to the Complaint.

 If you do not respond to this Complaint, your employer will have to give you wage garnishment paperwork you must return with either a payment or a calculation showing your total earnings are exempt.
 If you do not return the paperwork on time, the creditor can then get the order to garnish your pay.